-Murfree Spring Wetlands is a 25-acre city park under the jurisdiction of the City of Murfreesboro Parks and Recreation Department.
-It is located at the corner of Maney and Broad streets.
-Walking trails and raised boardwalks wind through the wetlands, while the plaza area boasts an amphitheater and water features.
-The area offers parking, restrooms and a playground, all of which has easy access to the Discovery Center, a hands-on children’s museum.
+A favorite spot for nature photographers and birdwatchers, Murfree Spring Wetlands is a 25-acre city park located at the corner of Maney and Broad streets.
+Paved walking trails and raised boardwalks wind through the wetlands, and the Discovery Center, a

 Wetlands are among the most productive ecosystems in the world, comparable to rain forests and coral reefs.
 The restoration and preservation of this irreplaceable resource in Murfreesboro serves not only local wildlife, but also teaches our citizens to love, appreciate, and protect wetlands everywhere.

 By recording your plant and animal sightings using smartphone nature apps, you'll help us document the species that live in or visit Murfree Spring Wetlands so that we can better manage the wetlands.
 If you don't know the name of a plant or critter you see, you can often identify it - and learn about it - using these apps.
 Some apps also allow you to track what you and others see in an area.
 Two reputable, popular, and free apps that have this feature are iNaturalist and eBird.
 If you have another favorite nature app, let us know.
 We'll check it out!